wolfmaaan/greatest-albums/_albums/bushofghosts.md

 ---
 layout: album
-title: My Life In The Bush Of Ghosts
+title: My Life In The Bush Of Ghosts - Brian Eno and David Byrne
 slug: bushofghosts
 album_slug: bushofghosts
 ---